CoderDojo-Content/Intermediate-App-Inventor/en/a-home-screen.md

    ![](/assets/finishedhomescreen.png)

 10. Great!
 One last thing, you need to let the player see your homescreen.
-Currently the screen that App Inventor pens first is Screen1.
-To to open the home screen when the app starts you can use these blocks:
+Currently the screen that App Inventor displays first is Screen1.
+To to open the home screen when the app starts you can use these blocks(In the Screen1 blocks section):

    ![](/assets/screen1initialize.png)